www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 | internal | If `true`, this job post has been posted (or is *to be posted*) on an internal job board.
 | external | If `true`, this job post has been posted (or is *to be posted*) on an external job board.
 | job_id | The ID of the [job](#jobs) that this job post is for.
+| content | The text of the job post as posted to the external job board.
+| internal_content | The text of the job post if posted to the internal job board, if different than the external job board.
 | questions | An array of questions associated with this job post.

 ## List job posts